Athens Best Monuments

 Always open to the public, with no entrance fee.
 Official Site of Plato Academy with interesting details about the site.

 How to get to Platonic Academy?
 The easiest way is to get a taxi if you stay around Acropolis.
-It shouldn’t cost you more than 5 euros and you can arrange to be picked up in half an hour or an hour later after your visit to the park.
+It shouldn’t cost you more than 5 euros and you can arrange to be picked up in half an hour or an hour later after you visit the park.

 Jewish Monuments in Athens